DataDog/hiring-engineers/answers.md

 Once I reached the APM part of the assignment however, I was not able to install the trace.
 The current [documentation](https://github.com/DataDog/datadog-trace-agent) is for V5 and I was not able to successfully modify the bash command to get the trace working.

 At that point, I started up a hosted ubuntu instance and tried installing the agent and trace with linux.
 I also added tags and an agent check.
 I essentially did the collecting metrics part of the challenge twice.
-In those places, I have included double screenshots.
+In those places, I have included two screenshots and multiple scripts.

 ## Collecting Metrics

 ### Add tags in the agent config file

-For OSX I couldn't find a datadog.yaml file within datadog-agent/, but I did fine one within datadog-agent/etc/.
-I assume this is the correct file seeing as how the tags were shown on the UI

-I un-commented the following tags in the datadog.yaml file
+I un-commented the following tags in the datadog.yaml file on OSX.
+For linux I edited te tags slightly.

 ```
 tags: